CityOfPhiladelphia/sde-socrata/README.md

 # SDE to Socrata
 Create and push Socrata datasets from Arc SDE feature classes

-This program loops through a [list of tables](config/datasets.yaml) and pushes their contents to their corresponding Socrata dataset IDs using an efficient transfer process provided by Socrata's DataSync utility.
+This program provides a command-line utility to create Socrata datasets from Arc SDE feature classes and push their contents in using an efficient transfer process provided by Socrata's DataSync utility.
+Optionally, you can use a [list of pushes](config/datasets.yaml) to create a recurring sync job that can run on a cron tab / Windows task.

-Supports proxy servers, logging, and email alerts.
+Supports proxy servers, logging, and email alerts (via DataSync's out-of-the-box functionality).

 ## Requirements
 - Java Runtime JDK